milaninayak123/pl300-powerbi-notes/notes/06-cleaning-and-shaping-data-with-power-query.md

 **Fix it in Power Query, before loading.** The fix gets logged as a step called **Changed Type**, which reapplies automatically every refresh — unlike a fix made later in Report view, which won't survive the next refresh.

+## The Pre-Flight Checklist — Scan for These First

+Before touching any specific tool, run this mental sweep over new data.
+This is the instinct experienced analysts have before they start clicking through fixes one by one:

+1. **Are the headers actually headers?** Or did the real header row land as a normal data row?
+2. **Any junk rows sitting above the real data?** Common with Excel exports that have a title block up top.
+3. **Any columns you'll never use?** Remove them now, not later, smaller model, cleaner relationships.
+4. **Any typos or inconsistent spelling in text columns?** Misspelled months, inconsistent city names ("Bengaluru" vs "Bangalore").
+5. **Any nulls in numeric columns?** These silently skew sums and averages if left unhandled.
+6. **Any duplicate rows where there shouldn't be any?** Especially in lookup-style tables (a customer list, a product list).
+7. **Is every column actually typed correctly?** Not just "looks like a date", genuinely set to Date type, not Text.

+Every fix below maps to one of these seven checks.
+Once this scan becomes automatic, cleaning a new dataset stops feeling like guessing and starts feeling like running through a list.

 ## Quick Revision

 **Key Takeaways**